johndavidsparrow/gutenberg-faq-schema/readme.txt

 == Description ==

 This block is a simple FAQ block.
 Questions can be added, removed, and reordered in the editor, and in the front-end, FAQ schema markup is generated for improved SEO and better user experience.

+Check out a current demo of the block at: https://gutenberg-sandbox.showybelt.com/gutenberg-faq-schema-block-demo/

 == Installation ==